Magnus Maximus

-He was made emperor in Britannia and Gaul the next year while Gratian's brother Valentinian II retained Italy, Pannonia, Hispania, and Africa.
+Born in Gallaecia, he served as an officer in Britain under Theodosius the Elder during the Great Conspiracy.
+In 383, he was proclaimed emperor in Britannia, and in Gaul the next year, while Gratian's brother Valentinian II retained Italy, Pannonia, Hispania, and Africa.
 In 387, Maximus's ambitions led him to invade Italy, resulting in his defeat by Theodosius I at the Battle of Poetovio in 388.
-In the view of some historians, his death marked the end of direct imperial presence in Northern Gaul and Britain.
+In the view of some historians, his death marked the end of direct imperial presence in Northern Gaul and Britannia.

 Life

 Birth, army career

-Maximus was born in Gallaecia, on the estates of Count Theodosius (the Elder) of the Theodosian dynasty, to whom he claimed to be related.
-Maximus was a distinguished general; he was probably a junior officer in Britain in 368, during the quelling of the Great Conspiracy.
+Maximus was born in Gallaecia, Hispania, on the estates of Count Theodosius (the Elder) of the Theodosian dynasty, to whom he claimed to be related.
+In their youth, Maximus and Theodosius I served together in Theodosius the Elder's army in Britannia.
+Maximus would become a distinguished general in the following years; as he would gain the support of his fellow soldiers and the admiration of the Romano-Britons whom he defended, which would lead to his eventual immortalisation in Welsh legend in the centuries following.
 He served under Count Theodosius in Africa in 373.
 Assigned to Britain in 380, he defeated an incursion of the Picts and Scots in 381.
+Historian Anthony Birley sees this as evidence that he had become the dux (commander) of the army in Britain.

 Rebellion and bid for the throne

-The Western emperor Gratian had received a number of Alans into his bodyguard, and was accused of showing favouritism towards these Iranian speaking foreigners at the expense of Roman citizens.
-In 383 the discontented Roman army proclaimed Maximus emperor in Gratian's place.
+The Western emperor Gratian had received a number of Alans into his bodyguard, and was accused of showing favouritism towards these foreigners at the expense of Roman citizens.
+In the spring of 383, the discontented Roman army proclaimed Maximus emperor in Gratian's place.
+Orosius, who wrote that Maximus was "an energetic and able man and one worthy of the throne had he not risen to it by usurpation, contrary to his oath of allegiance," claimed that he was proclaimed emperor against his will, but Zosimus portrays him as inciting the troops to rebel against Gratian, as he was upset about Theodosius becoming emperor while he himself was not promoted.
+Stephen Williams and Gerard Friell preferred the latter version, based on the rapid success of the revolt.

-Maximus went to Gaul to pursue his imperial ambitions, taking a large portion of the British garrison with him.
+Maximus went to Gaul to pursue his imperial ambitions, taking with him at least part of the Roman garrison in Britannia.
+Although many sources such as J. B. Bury claim he took most of the Roman troops with him, the number of troops withdrawn from Britain is unknown.
 After five days of skirmishing near Paris he defeated Gratian, who fled the battlefield and was killed at Lyon on 25 August 383.
-Continuing his campaign into Italy, Maximus was stopped from overthrowing Valentinian II, who was only twelve, when Bauto came with a powerful force to forestall him.
-Negotiations followed in 384, including the intervention of Ambrose, Bishop of Milan, leading to an accord with Valentinian II and Theodosius I in which Maximus was recognized as Augustus in the West.
+Following negotiations between the remaining emperors, an accord seems to have been reached in 384 with Valentinian II and Theodosius I recognizing Maximus as Augustus in the West while Maximus acknowledged Valentinian's rule of Italy, Africa and Illyricum.